awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/scaling/test_ca.md

 completed the workshop, and before getting into the **cleanup** section.
 {{% /notice %}}

- * How would you scale down the number of pods in the replica back to the default 3 ?
-How would the pods be removed?
+ * How where the pod removed when scaling down?
 From which nodes?

  * How would and when you expect Cluster Autoscaler to Scale in the cluster?